Organizations have 2 headset options for virtual reality (VR) training: wireless or tethered.

 How Do Wireless Virtual Reality Headsets Work?

 Wireless VR headsets run completely out-of-the-box without needing a PC or any cables to operate.
-Cables will be included with your device for charging purposes, but besides that, wireless headsets don’t require any connection to run.
+Cables will be included with your device for charging, but otherwise, wireless headsets don’t require any connection to operate.

 For enterprise users who decide to use wireless VR headsets, you should consider the associated costs for maintaining headsets at different locations, as well as sanitizing your headsets.